e99h2121/gitbook-pathtoshanghai/en/bring-it.md

 This is also my case.

 You must know about the VPN and Great Firewall.
-Rememver, you cannot use twitter, facebook, gmail in many cases if you don't prepare anything.
+Remember, you cannot use twitter, facebook, gmail in many cases if you don't prepare anything.

 Read at first: